raphaelbs/esp32-cam-ai-thinker/examples/google_storage/README.md

 Besides setting your WiFi SSID and Password via `make menuconfig` or directly in [Kconfig.projbuild](./main/Kconfig.projbuild), you also need to set `GCP_CLIENT_ID`, `GCP_CLIENT_SECRET`, `GCP_REFRESH_TOKEN`, `GCP_DEVICE_CODE`, `GCP_BUCKET` and `GCP_PROJECT`.

+The bucket name can be found on [Google Cloud's Storage page](https://console.cloud.google.com/storage/browser).

 **This example does NOT url encode any parameter.
-You need to do it previously.
+You need to do it before adding they to Kconfig.
 I.e. replace '1/' in refresh token for '1%2F'.**

 ## Notes